Experts & Staff

 Biography

-Gustav Gressel is a senior policy fellow with the Wider Europe Programme at the European Council on Foreign Relations’ Berlin office.
-His topics of focus include Russia, Eastern Europe, and defense policy.
+Gustav Gressel was a senior policy fellow with the Wider Europe Programme at the European Council on Foreign Relations’ Berlin office.
+His topics of focus include Russia, Eastern Europe, and defence policy.

 Before joining ECFR, Gressel worked as a desk officer for international security policy and strategy in the Bureau for Security Policy of the Austrian Ministry of Defence from 2006 to 2014, and as a research fellow of the Commissioner for Strategic Studies with the Austrian MoD from 2003 to 2006.
 He was also a research fellow with the International Institute for Liberal Politics in Vienna.
 Before his academic career he served five years in the Austrian Armed Forces.